 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More heavily discounted: Has been on the market for longer (launched in October 2013).

-Reasons to prefer the Panasonic Lumix DMC-GM5:
+Arguments in favor of the Panasonic Lumix DMC-GM5:

-- Better video: Provides higher movie framerates (1080/60i vs 1080/60p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More modern: Was introduced somewhat (10 months) more recently.

 If the number of relative strengths (bullet points above) is taken as a guide, the GM5 emerges as the winner of the match-up (5 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic GM1 and the Panasonic GM5 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.